Skip to main content

 Subject Access Request

-I am writing to request copies of all information held about me by the Cabinet Office as per Article 15 of the UK GDPR, dated or generated since March 20th 2020.
-I am particularly interested in any information held, sent or received by the Rapid Response Unit and ask that you specifically identify where any data about me has been held or processed by the Rapid Response Unit.
+I am writing to request copies of all information held about me by DSIT as per Article 15 of the UK GDPR, dated or generated since March 20th 2020.
+I am particularly interested in any information held, sent or received by the National Security Online Information Team, formerly the Counter Disinformation Unit and ask that you specifically identify where any data about me has been held or processed by the NSOIT/CDU.
 Please also provide the purposes for processing [such as the context for any records held, such as titles or an explanation], the period the data will be held for and the details of any other parties my data will be shared with.

 If the data held includes information that is publicly available, you must still disclose all of the data.
 As the Information Commissioner’s Office states, a subject access request affords me legal rights me to be provided with information about: